-13https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#Optimize-Options
+$^{^{14} \}rm https://gcc.gnu.org/onlinedocs/gcc-4.5.3/gcc/i386-and-x86_002d64-Options.html$

-- -mtune=cpu-type: -mtune generates code which is optimized for the given ISA but the code will run on other CPUs.
-The following description in the GCC manual should explain that: "While picking a specific cpu-type schedules things appropriately for that particular chip, the compiler does not generate any code that cannot run on the default machine type unless you use a -march=cpu-type option.
-For example, if GCC is configured for i686-pc-linux-gnu then -mtune=pentium4 generates code that is tuned for Pentium 4 but still runs on i686 machines.".
-If march is enabled, mtune is enabled, too. - -msse, msse2, -mAVX, -mAVX2, etc.: These flags enable the ISA extensions SSE, SSE2, AVX, AVX2, etc. If intrinics are used in the code, the appropriate flag has to be set.
+Pentium 4 but still runs on i686 machines.".
+If march is enabled, mtune is enabled, too.

+- -msse, msse2, -mAVX, -mAVX2, etc.: These flags enable the ISA extensions SSE, SSE2, AVX, AVX2, etc. If intrinics are used in the code, the appropriate flag has to be set.
 With the flags -mno-sse, mno-avx, etc. these extensions will be disabled. - -mfma: Enables Fused Multiply-Add, what means, that the compiler can process excessions like $x \leftarrow x + y \cdot z$. - -m64: Generates code for the $x86_64$ (64 Bit) architecture by setting int to 32 Bit and the integer type long and pointers to 64 Bit.
-There are options -m32, -m16, etc. with analogous functionality.15 - -funroll-loops: This flag enables loop unrolling in which the number of loops have to be known at compile time.
+There are options -m32, -m16, etc. with analogous functionality.15 - funroll-loops: This flag enables loop unrolling in which the number of loops have to be known at compile time.
 This flag is implicitly enabled by activating the flags fprofile_gen / fprofile_use and fprofile_auto.
 Otherwise it has to be explicitly set. - -ftree-vectorize: Auto-vectorization of the code will be enabled.
 That means the compiler tries to vectorize parts of the code automatically in contrast to vectorize the code by hand by the user.
-This flag is automatically enabled with the -O3 flag (GCC) and -O2/-O3 flag (Intel). - -flto: Applies link time optimization (LTO).
+This flag is automatically enabled with the -03 flag (GCC) and -02/-03 flag (Intel). - -flto: Applies link time optimization (LTO).
 These optimizations will be applied at link time which allows GCC to optimize on a higher level because the whole program is considered for the optimization process.
 This is a kind of interprocedural optimization (IPO) which allows the elimination of dead code, reordering of the functions for better memory layout and locality, reducing duplications or inlining appropriate functions in loops16.
 In the common optimization techniques the optimization focus is only on single functions or blocks of codes. - -fwhole-program: If the current compilation unit is the only program unit that has to compiled, this flag can be applied.
-"All public functions and variables with the exception of main and those merged by attribute

-14https://gcc.gnu.org/onlinedocs/gcc-4.5.3/gcc/i386-and-x86_002d64-Options.html externally visible become static functions and in effect are optimized more aggressively by interprocedural optimizers".17 It is recommended to use fwhole-program and flto not together.
+"All public functions and variables with the exception of main and those merged by attribute externally visible become static functions and in effect are optimized more aggressively by interprocedural optimizers".17 It is recommended to use fwhole-program and flto not together. - -profile_gen und -profile_use: Instruments the code and uses profiling to optimize the code (Profile Guided Optimization (PGO)).
+Using this flag generates in the first step a profiling report for the compiler (prof_gen) in the first step.
+To process the report data the user has to run the instrumented version of the program a few times (to collect performance data/issues and to train the compiler; second step) and then to recompile the target file again with the prof_use flag (without -prof_gen).
+Running the PGO optimized program resulted in our scenario in significant speed ups (up to 15 - 20 percent) and is recommended to test.